Obituary: Susan Lea Berger

 During her life as a Navy wife, she was always actively involved serving on many Wive’s Club committees as well as working with the Navy Relief Society.
 Homesick, hungry young enlisted men were always welcome at her supper table, and her generous open table policy extended for many years with her children’s friends.
 After retiring in Brunswick, she continued working with the community in many ways, including providing meals for Tedford Housing.
 She enjoyed reading, traveling, good food and entertaining, and most of all, shopping for her grandchildren.

-Arrangements are under the direction of the Conroy-Tully Walker Funeral Home, 172 State St., Portland.
+Arrangements are under the direction of the Conroy-Tully Walker Funeral Home, 172 State Street, Portland.

 Send questions/comments to the editors.